DestinationHome/Destination-Home-Online/README.md

 ![NPIA00005_screenshot_2022_07_02_07_11_32](https://user-images.githubusercontent.com/67494727/176998274-cb37391e-e5fb-498e-aa93-16ac9b2f2014.png)

-📙 | During Home's life-span it is has be noted that approximately **41 million** users worldwide accessed Home.
-However as newer social platforms are beginning to gain popularity, I know there are players who have never expirenced Home in it's true prime.
-This resource is a great place to get started to aid new users as they explore **PlayStation®Home** social platfrom for the first time!
+📙 | During Home's lifespan, it has been noted that approximately **41 million** users worldwide accessed Home.
+However as newer social platforms are beginning to gain popularity, I know there are players who have never experienced Home in its true prime.
+This resource is a great place to get started to aid new users as they explore **PlayStation®Home** social platform for the first time!
 :---: | :---

 <details>